ESGP POLICY AND ADMINISTRATION BYLAWS

 - Screens applications for admission to the master's and doctoral programs, and make final determinations on admission;

-- Helps to identify and designate graduate advisors for all applicants accepted for admission;
+- Helps to identify potential graduate advisors for all applicants accepted for admission, if needed;

-- Nominates candidates for fellowships and rank students for appointment to teaching associateships in the ESGP;
+- Nominates candidates for fellowships for appointment in the ESGP;

 - Establishes rules and guidelines for masters and doctoral programs of study;

-- Monitors students’ progress toward their degrees, consult with students and advisors where problems are identified, and make recommendations for dismissal for failure to meet conditions or when "reasonable" progress is not being made;
+- Monitors students’ progress toward their degrees, via the ESGP annual review process each spring semester; consults with advisors where problems are identified, and make recommendations for probation or dismissal for failure to meet conditions or when "reasonable" progress is not being made;

 - Responds to graduate student grievances;